What Atmosphere Do Planes Fly In

 Temperature Considerations

 As mentioned earlier, temperature decreases with altitude in the troposphere and then increases in the stratosphere.
 The extremely cold temperatures in the upper troposphere and lower stratosphere can pose challenges for aircraft.
-For example, icing can occur on aircraft surfaces, which can affect lift and control.
+And for example, icing can occur on aircraft surfaces, which can affect lift and control.
 Aircraft are equipped with de-icing systems to prevent or remove ice buildup.

 Trends and Latest Developments in Atmospheric Flight